Quickly exit this site by pressing the Escape key Leave this site

 Burglary makes up 30% of all neighbourhood crime offences across the UK and the government are determined to drive this particularly devastating crime down and in turn ensure that communities feel safe in their homes.

-GMP has volunteered to work with the government to evaluate the benefits of sending a police officer to every domestic burglary across Greater Manchester.
-This initiative will assess the impact on crime prevention, detection and public confidence that 100% attendance at burglaries has.
+GMP volunteered to work with the government to evaluate the benefits of sending a police officer to every domestic burglary across Greater Manchester.
+This initiative assesses the impact on crime prevention, detection, and public confidence that 100% attendance at burglaries has.

 Following on from this, the force developed Operation Castle - our forcewide response to tackling burglaries from both a residential and commercial perspective.

-Operation Castle, which has been in place for a number of weeks, has already seen results across districts with a number of offenders arrested and residents/ business owners given crime prevention advice to prevent repeat incidents together with dedicated burglary cars across districts to support communities.
+Operation Castle, which has been in place for almost two years, has already seen results across districts with a number of offenders arrested and residents/ business owners given crime prevention advice to prevent repeat incidents together with dedicated burglary cars across districts to support communities.

 Further crime prevention advice can be found below: